JetBlue to offer flights to London from NY and Boston

 Hayes said customers want the service, and it will strengthen JetBlue in key Northeast markets.
 The airline hasn’t picked which London airport it will use.

-JetBlue shares rose 58 cents, or 3.6 percent, to $16.92 in anticipation of the widely rumored announcement.
+JetBlue shares rose 58 cents, or 3.6%, to $16.92 in anticipation of the widely rumored announcement.

 The CEO made it official during an employee gathering at New York’s John F. Kennedy International Airport.